piedenis/Modu/README.md

 >>> O%2 | O%3 != O%6
 True
 ```
-Modu provides more functions for normalizing the representation, tuning the display format or providing samples using table layout.
-Modu is much suited in REPL mode or in Jupyter Notebook, the latter performing instantaneous LaTex formula rendering.
+Modu provides more functions for normalizing the representation, changing the display format or providing samples using table layout.

+All those features are demonstrated in an interactive tutorial, the "**Modutorial**" Jupyter Notebook (modutorial.ipynb).